-Bihar Elections 2020: Dates being announced by ECI
+Bihar Elections 2020: Model code of conduct comes into force

 New Delhi, Sep 25: The Bihar Elections 2020 dates are being announced by the Election Commission of India.
+With this the model code and conduct has come into force with immediate effect.

 The ECI said that the number of voters per polling station has been cut to 1,000 to facilitate social distancing.
 This will raise the number of polling stations of over 1 lakh in 2020 from 65,337 in the 2015 polls the ECI also said.